 Inge Croy is a highly-skilled manipulative physiotherapist with 10 years experience.
 She completed her B.Sc.
-(Physiotherapy) degree at University of Cape Town in 2001 and is currently completing her post graduate degree in orthopaedic manipulative therapy at Stellenbosch University.
+(Physiotherapy) degree at the University of Cape Town in 2001 and is currently completing her post-graduate degree in orthopaedic manipulative therapy at Stellenbosch University.

 Inge is a partner at the Naylor and Croy physiotherapy practice in Cape Town CBD focusing on corporate clients and sport.
 She also lectures part-time at University of Cape Town School of Physiotherapy.

 If you sustain a sports injury you can expect the following management using the latest technology such as shockwave, hydrotherapy and wireless EMS treatment:

 - Biomechanical assessment specific for your sport

 - Work station and ergonomic assessments

 All athletes (e.g. runners, cyclists, rugby players, golfers, triathletes) can request an injury risk assessment and advice on recovery techniques and how to optimize performance.

 The most common injuries are low back pain and cervical headaches.
 These can often result in chronic debilitating conditions if not addressed appropriately.
 Education and rehabilitation are considered to be an integral part of the management of these conditions.

 Post operative musculoskeletal conditions require intensive rehabilitation, to improve both the range of movement and strength to ensure a full recovery.
 These programs are closely monitored and comply with the specific surgeons' requirements.